cronvel/terminal-kit/documentation.md

 	* nextPageHint `string` (default: ' » ') string indicator for a next page
 	* previousPageHint `string` (default: ' « ') string indicator for a previous page
 	* style `function` the style of unselected items, default to the current `term`
-	* selectedStyle `function` the style of the selected item, default to `term.bgYellow.magenta`
+	* selectedStyle `function` the style of the selected item, default to `term.dim.blue.bgGreen`
 	* exitOnUnexpectedKey `boolean` if an unexpected key is pressed, it exits, calling the callback with undefined values
 * callback( error , selectedIndex , selectedText ), where:
 	* error `mixed` truthy if an underlying error occurs
-	* selectedIndex `number` the user-selected menu entry index
+	* selectedIndex `number` the user-selected menu item index
-	* selectedText `number` the user-selected menu entry text
+	* selectedText `number` the user-selected menu item text
-	* unexpectedKey `string` when 'exitOnUnexpectedKey' option is on, this is the unexpected key producing the exit
+	* unexpectedKey `string` when 'exitOnUnexpectedKey' option is on and an unexpected key is pressed, this contains the key that produced the exit

-It creates an interactive menu that take only a single line.
+It creates an interactive menu that uses only a single line.

-It features paging if items oversized the line length, and supports the following keys:
+It features paging if items oversize the line length, and supports the following keys:

 * ENTER, KP_ENTER: end the process and return the currently selected menu item
 * LEFT, RIGHT: move and select the previous or the next item in the menu